ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/sensors-and-actuators/color-sensors.md

 ---

 # Color Sensor
-The APDS-9960 Color Sensor will allow you to complete the Color Challenge.
+The APDS-9960 Color Sensor will allow you to complete the Color Challenge by enabling your robot to see colors!

 ## Workshop Slides
 <iframe src="https://docs.google.com/presentation/d/1h5p9pCGCKSqfrkFSnQQ6bxtwjZGJe90FrfASYaGZwRY/embed?start=false"